BrendanNolan/obsidian/bash_scripting.md

+# Making The Behaviour Of A Script Sane

+Most scripts should have `set -euo pipefail` on the line after the `#!`.

+- The `-u` will make sure that the script fails if it tries to use an unset variable
+- The `-e` will make sure that the shell running the script will exit whenever a command in the script fails
+- The `-o pipefail` will make sure that a pipe expression fails if any of the commands along the pipe faile

 # Variables

 - Be aware that a variable that contains a number is actually treated as a string, so `var=147` is